-Depending on sequencing platform and laboratory preparation, your sequences may have adapters, barcodes, unique molecular identifiers (UMIs) and/or template switch oligos (TSOs).
-The UMI Duplicates and Separate Barcodes operation allows you to group and collapse your sequences based on sequence similarity and shared barcodes and UMIs, after trimming adapters and TSOs.
+Depending on sequencing platform and laboratory preparation, your sequences may have adapters, barcodes, unique molecular identifiers (UMIs) and/or template switching oligos (TSOs).
+To learn more about these, see this article.
+The UMI Duplicates and Separate Barcodes operation allows you to group and collapse your sequences based on the barcodes and UMIs, after trimming adapters and TSOs.

 How do I run the Collapse UMI Duplicates and Separate Barcodes operation?

 To specify Collapse UMI Duplicates and Separate Barcodes options, select one or more nucleotide sequences or lists in your folder and select Collapse UMI Duplicates & Separate Barcodes... in the Pre-processing dropdown.